liux4ever/vue3_project/README.md

 # Vue3_Project
-A simple project build with Vue3.0 and TypeScript.
+A simple project built with Vue3.0 and TypeScript.